vbenter/augur-fork-meter/README.md

 # Type-check all TypeScript files
 npm run typecheck

-# Or with a custom RPC endpoint
-ETH_RPC_URL="https://your-rpc-endpoint.com" npm run build:fork-data

-# Check which RPC was used
+# Check which public RPC was used
-cat public/data/fork-risk.json | grep -A 5 "rpcInfo"
+cat public/data/fork-risk.json | grep -A 3 "rpcInfo"
 ```

 ### TypeScript Configuration